 A good communication strategy can improve the visibility and potential impact of your research.
 Your presence and activity in various networks and databases will help make your research, and as a result your department, faculty and institution more visible in search engines and databases.
 Which channels work best may depend on the situation, but regularly updating research output and activities in LUCRIS is a good start.
-Create an ORCID if you do not already have one, and register it in LUCRIS.
+Create an ORCID ID if you do not already have one, and register it in LUCRIS.

 Additionally, there are several other possible ways to communicate and disseminate information about your research, for example: